Bridge Shelter

 How will this shelter ensure that those coming for services will not infiltrate the neighborhood and cause an increase in crime.
 We already have to check the park for needles before our kids can play there as it is.
 The shelf is just too close to families and daycare centers.

-MRS JESS asked about 1 month ago
+MRS JESS asked 3 months ago

 With the exception of private spaces like gated communities, people experiencing homelessness are able to access public spaces just like the rest of the public.
 In the areas surrounding our existing Safe Stay Communities, calls for police and other emergency services have seen a significant reduction.
 It is our intent to cultivate the same kind of space and outcomes around the Bridge Shelter, as well.